Quick reference of your options:

 You have two options for getting married at the Santa Barbara Courthouse; the big differences are whether you want a weekday or weekend, how many guests you’d like to invite, who performs the ceremony, and the location of the ceremony itself:

-- Civil ceremony (online only as of January 2021) // For a civil ceremony, the typical option is a 60-minute appointment, during which you get your marriage license and have the ceremony performed immediately thereafter.
+- Civil ceremony (in-person availability after June 15, 2021) // For a civil ceremony, the typical option is a 60-minute appointment, during which you get your marriage license and have the ceremony performed immediately thereafter.
 Alternately, if you’ve already applied your marriage license less than 90 days before your desired ceremony date, you can make a 30-minute appointment for just the ceremony to be performed.
 The ceremony is performed by a Deputy Marriage Commissioner (provided by the County Clerk-Recorder’s Office).
 The non-refundable appointment reservation fee is $23.